f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | EVENT            |                                                                                          |
 +------------------+------------------------------------------------------------------------------------------+

-The ddm vcc (Voltage) threshold for a specific transceiver has reach a theshold indicating ether high alarm status, high warn status, low alarm status, or low warn status.
+The ddm vcc (Voltage) threshold for a specific transceiver has reach a threshold indicating ether high alarm status, high warn status, low alarm status, or low warn status.
 Run the show portgroups command to see what the current values are for that transceiver.

 .. code-block:: bash